Alhaji Salamu Amadu

-Alhaji Salamu Amadu (born 3 May 1987) is a Ghanaian businessman and philanthropist.
-He is the founder, CEO, and board chairman of Afro Arab Group, a conglomerate with interests in various sectors, including import and export, real estate, travel and tourism, microfinance, and sports.
+Alhaji Salamu Amadu (born 3 May 1987) is a Ghanaian businessman and philanthropist associated with affordable housing and electric mobility initiatives in Ghana.
+He is the founder, CEO, and board chairman of Afro Arab Group, a conglomerate with interests in various sectors, including import and export, real estate, travel and tourism, microfinance, sports and electric vehicle deployment.

+He is known for initiatives aimed at improving access to housing for low and middle income earners and for promoting the adoption of electric vehicles and clean transportation solutions in Ghana.

 Early life

 Amadu is ethnically Zarma and Hausa.
 He serves as the Zabarma Youth Ambassador for Ghana and Zongo Youth Ambassador, representing more than 3000 Zongo communities in the Ghana.
 His formative years were influenced by his family's involvement in Bureau de change, a profession characteristic of the Zarma people in Ghana, instilling in him an entrepreneurial mindset from a young age.

 Business career

 After completing his Senior High School education in 2004, Alhaji Salamu founded Elecafetelero Ghana, initiating a livestock-keeping enterprise.
 In February 2007, he established Afro-Arab Company Limited, concentrating on the import and export of agricultural produce and metal scrubs.
 With time, he broadened the Afro-Arab Group, encompassing Afro-Arab Properties & Construction, Afro-Arab Travel & Tour, Afro-Arab Microfinance, Pure Paints West Africa, Spartans Football Club, and the Yaa Salam Opportunity Center which operates as the group's Corporate Social Responsibility arm.